 From the editor's desk

-Ball now lies firmly in Francis’ court29 October 2015
+Ball now lies firmly in Francis’ court

 The most positive way of describing the final document of the international synod of bishops, which has just finished its three-week meeting in Rome, is that it is a snapshot of a Church in transition.
 In that case the direction of travel is probably more important than the point it has reached, which is undoubtedly towards a less rigid and more open form of the Catholic faith.
 The process has nevertheless laid bare some of the obstacles in the way of this renewal, including some bitterly contested issues that remain unresolved.
 Those drafting the final text calculated fairly accurately how far they could push it in a liberal direction without jeopardising the required two-thirds majority for every paragraph.
 So no one would have been entirely satisfied.
 The key question now is how much further along the same trajectory will Pope Francis lead the Church when he makes his response.
 The signs are encouraging.